Madelene/100-days-of-code/log.md

 - Getting more used to working in the python console
 - Nice to be able to take the time to do things *correctly*

+### R2 Day 34: May 15, 2018 Tuesday

+** Today's Progress**
+- Released my code to QA, tested, and then released to Production and tested!
+- Worked remotely (we have a mandatory/optional remote day!)

+**Thoughts:**
+- I love having this option to work remotely.
+So far, the morning went well with the releases!
+A few teammates were my "release buddies", so they watched the logs carefully, and my team lead did the actual releases